 Season lift pass

-Tuition from Level 3 or above
+Tuition from Level 3+ instructors

 It’s an inclusive package designed to give you the best chance possible of obtaining your ski instructor qualification.
-And once you’re hopefully qualified to Level 2, you can go on to teach skiing all over the world.

 How do I get a job after I’ve got my qualification?

 Once you’ve proved you can successfully teach for a season, you can turn your gaze to the bigger and busier ski hills!
-Let’s face it, waking up and skiing everyday is already better than sitting in an office Monday-Friday, 9-5... any ski resort is better than no ski resort!
+Let’s face it, waking up and skiing every day is already better than sitting in an office Monday-Friday, 9-5... any ski resort is better than no ski resort!

 How do I get started with a course?